Classical combinations of quantum states for solving banded circulant linear systems: Numerical results

-\paragraph*{One-dimensional heat transfer problem.} Solving heat transfer problems with quantum methods has been previously researched by \citet{guseynov2023depth}.
+Solving heat transfer problems with quantum methods has been previously researched by \citet{guseynov2023depth}.
 They tackle the problem by applying QFT and using the variational quantum linear solver (VQLS)~\citep{bravo_prieto2020variational} for optimization in the Fourier domain.
-In addition, they also propose a CQS-Ansatz tree-based approach which first converts the circulant matrix into the Fourier domain using QFT and then decomposes the Fourier representation into Pauli matrices.
-Their method requires gradient heuristics for potential speedups as the inclusion of all Pauli matrices in the Ansatz tree to provide theoretical guarantees results in an exponential number of terms in the qubit number.
-In comparison, we employ Algorithm \ref{algoMain} for circulant linear systems with either the Hadamard test shown in Figure \ref{figCompleteRoutineHadamard}, which uses QFT as diagonalization, or, for the quantum-inspired algorithm, the subroutine shown in Algorithm \ref{algoAccess}, which does not incorporate DFT at all.
+In addition, they also propose a CQS-Ansatz tree-based approach, which first converts the circulant matrix into the Fourier domain using QFT and then decomposes the Fourier representation into Pauli matrices.
+Their method requires gradient heuristics for potential speedups, as the inclusion of all Pauli matrices in the Ansatz tree to provide theoretical guarantees results in an exponential number of terms in relation to the qubit count.
+In comparison, we employ \cref{algoMain} for circulant linear systems with either the Hadamard test shown in \cref{figCompleteRoutineHadamard}, which uses QFT as diagonalization.

 For simplicity, we consider only the one-dimensional heat transfer problem.
 We denote the spatial variable by $x \in \mathbb R$ and the thermal diffusivity by $a \in \mathbb{C}$.
 The heat conduction equation is then given by